jakobatgithub/django-emqx/README.md

 # Django EMQX

-A Django-based project for integrating MQTT communication with EMQX, featuring secure topic-based access control, JWT authentication, TLS encryption, and optional Firebase Cloud Messaging support.
+A Django app for integrating MQTT communication with EMQX, featuring secure topic-based access control, JWT authentication, TLS encryption, and optional Firebase Cloud Messaging support.
+See [notification_test](https://github.com/jakobatgithub/notification_test) for a Demo how to use this Django app.

 ## Features